DamirSagdullin/ING2-Project-AI-Image_Classification_App/README.md

 This repository contains a simple FastApi application with an endpoint and a Gradio UI to classify trash image to one of 19 classes.
 The classification models are based on transfer learing using efficientnet_v2 for "larger" model and mobilenet_v3 for "smaller" one.

+! larger model is unavailable because of file size limit

 ## 0. Dev_notes documents

 - "Neovision Test Cases" : tested models and their parameters with key results